-- A. Guidelines concerning resolutions, credentials, nominations and elections that were mailed or made available on the synod's web site to Assembly Voting Members prior to the Assembly, distributed at the assembly, or delivered by electronic means are in effect and govern the Assembly. - B. Procedural questions not covered by these rules shall be decided on the basis of Robert's Rules of Order, latest edition.
+- A. Guidelines concerning resolutions, credentials, nominations and elections that were mailed or made available on the synod's web site to Assembly Voting Members prior to the Assembly, distributed at the assembly, or delivered by electronic means are in effect and govern the Assembly. - B. Procedural questions not covered by these rules shall be decided on the basis of Robert's Rules of Order, latest edition. - C. The minutes of this Assembly shall be approved by the Synod Council Executive Committee.

 VI.
-Ministry Spending Plan (Budget Modification) Procedures
+Ministry Spending Plan (Budget) Procedures

-Proposed amendments to the budget must be submitted to the secretary of this synod in writing no later than the opening of Plenary Session THREE.
-Each amendment or resolution to amend must be supported in writing by the signatures of twenty-five (25) voting members.
-The secretary shall refer such proposed amendments to the Treasurer.
-During the consideration of the budget by the assembly the Treasurer or a member of the Executive Committee shall report on the implication of each proposed amendment.
+- A. The Ministry Spending Plan shall be adopted by a vote on a resolution from the Synod Council. - B. The motion to adopt the Ministry Spending Plan shall be made by the Treasurer of the Synod or the Treasurer's designee. - C. Proposed amendments to the Ministry Spending Plan must be submitted to the Secretary of the Synod in writing no later than the opening of Plenary Session THREE.
+Each amendment must be supported in writing by the signatures of twenty-five (25) voting members.
+The Secretary shall refer such proposed amendments to the Treasurer.
+During the consideration of the Ministry Spending Plan by the assembly, the Treasurer or a member of the Executive Committee shall report on the implication of each proposed amendment.

-- A. Any amendment to the budget that increases a current program proposal expense, or adds a current program proposal to the budget, must include the following: - 1. a corresponding decrease in some other current program proposal of the same amount; or an increase in revenues to offset the proposed expense. - 2.
-Any amendment to the budget that proposes an increase in revenues shall require an affirmative vote by at least two-thirds of those present and voting. - B. A motion to approve the Synod Budget shall be made by the Treasurer of the Synod or the Treasurer's designee. - C. Votes to appropriate funds not approved by Synod Council:
+- D. Any amendment to the Ministry Spending Plan that increases a program expense or adds an additional program expense must include a corresponding decrease of the same amount in some other program expense or an increase in revenues to offset the proposed expense. - E. Any amendment to the Ministry Spending Plan that proposes an increase in revenues shall require a two-thirds vote. - F. In accord with S10.04 of the Synod Constitution, any amendment to the Ministry Spending Plan that appropriates funds without the approval of the Synod Council shall require a two-thirds vote.

-Chapter S10.04. in the Florida-Bahamas Synod Constitution contains the following text: Any proposal to appropriate funds, whether by amendment to the budget or otherwise, that is presented to a meeting of the Synod Assembly without the approval of the Synod Council, shall require a two-thirds vote for adoption.